 - Email: enter the user's email.
 This is important in case the user forgets their password and your account administrator (a user with SuperAdmin permissions) is not available.
 Cerbo will need to email the address specified here to reset the user's password.

-- NPI (optional, but important for most providers and required for eRx): specify the user's National Provider Identifier if they have one.
+- NPI (providers only): specify the user's National Provider Identifier if they have one.
 This will allow them to e-prescribe, send lab orders, etc.

-- DEA (optional, but important to have from the outset for controlled substances prescribers): this is where you would specify the user's Drug Enforcement Agency (DEA) unique identifier, if they have one.
+- DEA (controlled substances prescribers only): this is where you would specify the user's Drug Enforcement Agency (DEA) unique identifier, if they have one.
 This will be required to set up controlled substances eRx.